High-Dimensional Private Empirical Risk Minimization by Greedy Coordinate Descent: Private Greedy CD

 Each iteration of DP-GCD requires computing a full gradient, but only uses one of its coordinates.
 In non-private optimization, one would generally be better off performing the full update to avoid wasting computation.
 This is not the case when gradients are private.
-Using the full gradient would require privatizing $p$ coordinates of the gradient, even though only few of them may be significant or useful at all.
-Conversely, the report noisy max mechanism \citep{dwork2013Algorithmic} allows selecting these entries \emph{without paying the full price of dimension}.
-Hence, the greedy updates of DP-GCD allow to limit the noise at the cost of more computation.
+Indeed, using the full gradient requires privatizing $p$ coordinates, even when only a few of them may be needed.
+Conversely, the report noisy max mechanism \citep{dwork2013Algorithmic} allows to select these entries \emph{without paying the full privacy cost of dimension}.
+Hence, the greedy updates of DP-GCD reduce the noise needed at the cost of more computation.

-In practice, the higher computational cost of each iteration may not translate in a significantly larger cost overall: as shown by our theoretical results, DP-GCD is able to exploit the \emph{quasi-sparsity} of the solution to progress fast and only a handful of iterations may be needed to reach a good private solution.
-In contrast, most updates of classic private optimization algorithms (like DP-SGD) may not be worth doing, and simply lead to unnecessary injection of noise.
+In practice, the higher computational cost of each iteration may not always translate in a significantly larger cost overall: as shown by our theoretical results, DP-GCD is able to exploit the \emph{quasi-sparsity} of the solution to progress fast and only a handful of iterations may be needed to reach a good private solution.
+In contrast, most updates of classic private optimization algorithms (like DP-SGD) may not be worth doing, and lead to unnecessary injection of noise.
 We illustrate this phenomenon numerically in \Cref{sec:experiments-1}.